VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

     - Unless you're very confident in your ability to cut square, cut it a little long and use a sanding block to get it to the correct length.
 2. Use a straight edge to identify the flatest face.
     - Mark this face, it will be the one the rail is mounted to.
-    - TODO: Insert image.
 3. Apply blue painters tape to the top and bottom ends of the tube.
-4. Mark and measure 7.65mm and 23.15mm from both ends on the top of the tube.
-    - Mark and measure 7.65mm from both ends on the bottom of the tube.
-5. Find and mark the center of the tube on the top and bottom.
+4. Find and mark the center of the tube on the top and bottom.
     - You can use your rail and the centering tools to do this.
     - TODO: Insert image.
+5. Mark and measure 7.65mm and 23.15mm from both ends on the top of the tube.
+6. Mark and measure 7.65mm from both ends on the bottom of the tube.
-6. ⚠️Put on your mask!
+7. ⚠️Put on your mask!
 Don't inhale carbon dust, it is not good for you.⚠️
-7. Using a small (~1/8") drill bit in a drill press, drill pilot holes at your marked points.
+8. Using a small (~1/8") drill bit in a drill press, drill pilot holes at your marked points.
-8. Drill your final holes using an oversized (~1/4") drill bit.
+9. Drill your final holes using an oversized (~1/4") drill bit.
     - Using an oversized drill bit will give you wiggle room in case your measurements are a bit off.
     <p align="left">
     <img src="Images/XY_Drill.jpg" alt="Tube After XY Holes Drilled" class="center" style="width:800px;"/>
     </p>
-9. (Optional) If using cable chains, use your insert as a template for where to drill the mounting holes.
+10. (Optional) If using cable chains, use your insert as a template for where to drill the mounting holes.
     - Use an 1/8" drill bit for these holes.
+You can use a slightly larger bit if you think you need wiggle room for mounting.

 ### Rail Holes
 1. Install the inserts and attach your XY joints, temporarily.
 Do not install the idlers and bolts/pins.